Your clients are ready to grow their offices, but they’re not ready to move. How can you help?

 In the best-case scenario, you and your client talked about their future office needs when they moved into their current space.
 If they did, they’d probably have more options available to them.

-For instance, they may have signed an agreement with the landlord to have an option on future space as it comes available in the building.
+For instance, they may have signed an agreement with the landlord to have an option on future office space Ann Arbor as it comes available in the building.
 Or they might have already searched for a secondary office location nearby.
 Either way, having an expansion plan in place will give your clients more options before they sign a multi-year lease.

 Some clients don’t need a new location; they need to make better use of the space they have.
 This is where a professional designer or architect can come in handy.
 By rethinking the floorplan, they can come up with creative uses of the space that can be far more efficient than your client’s current layout.